ImArjunJ/SpaceCadets/SCChallenge2/README.md

 The output display for this is VGA.
 I could change it to a monochrome display and be able to run this OS on a very small machine, which I should probably do at some point.

+In terms of the actual interpreter, it tokenizes each line and separates via an enum into each type of instruction.
+Although out of everything that was the most trivial part of the project lol.
+This system should allow me to improve the interpreter should further challenges require though.

 Overall, this was pretty fun to make, around ~1200 lines of code.

 If you have any questions, let me know, although I doubt it.